Top Svelte Components Libraries

 Pros

-- Offers a wide range of pre-built components, reducing development time compared to more low-level libraries like Tabler Icons or Iconify.
+- Offers a wide range of pre-built components, reducing development time compared to more low-level libraries like Tailwind CSS or Chakra UI.

-- Provides a consistent design system out of the box, unlike some other libraries that require more manual styling.
+- Provides a consistent design system out of the box, which is beneficial for projects that don't require extensive custom styling.

 Cons

-- Less flexible for custom designs compared to component libraries like Chakra UI or Melt UI that offer more granular control.
+- Less flexible than some other libraries like Chakra UI or Melt UI, which offer more granular control over component behavior and styling.

-Tabler Icons is a comprehensive set of over 4,000 free, open-source SVG icons for web projects.
+Tabler Icons is a set of over 4,200 free MIT-licensed high-quality SVG icons for web projects.

 Code Example